davidjono/Paint/README.md

     $ groovy Paint  -[v]f scenario.txt

+    This will process the provided file (-f) and output the paint batches or "No solution exists" .
+For some verbose ouutput use the -v option.

 ## Test files

 There are a number of test samples called *.txt in the directory.